Family of Harry Dunn, killed British teen, reaches settlement with American driver Anne Sacoolas

 She said she had discussed the case with her U.S. counterpart, Secretary of State Antony Blinken.

+The State Department has refused an extradition request by Britain — a decision the Biden administration said was “final.”
+But the previous foreign secretary, Dominic Raab, had suggested that perhaps “some kind of virtual trial or process could allow some accountability.”

 In the course of the U.S. civil lawsuit, Sacoolas’ lawyer told the court that his client was working for U.S. intelligence.
-She had previously been referred to as “the wife of a U.S. diplomat” and the assertion raised questions about whether she had diplomatic immunity when she left Britain for her home in Virginia.
+She had previously been referred to as “the wife of a U.S. diplomat” and the assertion raised questions about her diplomatic immunity at the time of the fatal crash.

-Jonathan Sacoolas, her husband, had been working for the U.S. government at a Royal Air Force base in Croughton, England — a base known to be used by U.S. intelligence agencies.
+Jonathan Sacoolas, her husband, had been working for the U.S. government at a Royal Air Force base in Croughton, England.
+The base is known to be used by U.S. intelligence agencies.

 He was also named as a co-defendant in the U.S. civil suit.
 The Dunn family asserted that the Volvo SUV driven in the accident was owned by him.